 A parent or adult will need to be the custodian for the child’s account; thus, the account is called a custodial Roth IRA.
 Even with the parent on the account, most firms don’t offer this type of account.
 A firm that does and does it for free, or close to it, is TD Ameritrade.
 There are no account minimums, and buying individual stocks, ETFs, and most mutual funds is very cheap.
 You don’t want fees to eat up your child’s hard-earned investment.

 If there are too many fees, especially with smaller-balanced accounts, the account can’t grow.
 Ideally, the only two fees should be an expense ratio and a one-time trading fee.
 The expense ratio should be well below 0.75%, and the trading fee should be no more than $25.
 Given the low cost of brokerage compared to when I started in this industry twenty years ago, there should really be no other fees for the account.

 (Investment Policy Statement)

-When investing for a child, a simple, diversified, low-cost approach is probably best.
-This usually means using one broad-based passive index, or index-type mutual fund or ETF.
+When investing for a child long-term, a simple, diversified, low-cost approach is probably best.
+This usually means using one broad-based passive index, or index-type mutual fund, or ETF.
 The goal should be to take advantage of long-term U.S. and/or global growth, not to time the market or stock pick.
 This long-term, diversified approach should be followed for the core of the child’s investments; there is nothing wrong with letting them have some fun.

-Helping your child set up a Roth and teaching them the basics of finance and investing can take a little bit of prep work, but the long-term return on your time investment will be greater than you can imagine.
+A Roth can be part of this real-world experience.
+It can take a little bit of prep work by the parents, but the long-term return on your time investment will be greater than you can imagine